jundalisay/superb/content/en/material/principles/part-1/chapter-01b.md

 This Poincare spacetime is the bridge to the original Cartesian 'aethereal air', which in Superphysics is the aethereal layer.

+Thus, we correct Maxwell, Fresnel, Huygens, etc who believed that the aether was the direct medium of light.
+Instead, we say that the aether is the medium of spacetime and that spacetime is the mediumm of light.

 The aether is the material of ideas, minds, and feelings.
 - The idea of a planet starts in the aethereal layer and goes down into the material layer through galaxies which are aethereal vortices in Poincare spacetime.
 - After billions of years (the 'time' in spacetime), the idea-planet manifests as real planet in a certain space.